 Moreover, income generation in the Group's retail banking is significantly affected by changes in the interest rate level.
 Interest rate risk arises when interest rate fixing periods or interest rate bases for assets and those for liabilities are mismatched.
 Net interest income comprises a substantial part of the Group's total income.
+While rate increases would generally benefit the Company and positively impact its net interest income, a downward shift in interest rates would reduce its earnings.
+However, rising interest rates could also have an adverse effect on the liquidity of the Issuer's and the Group's customers and therefore result in credit losses in the Issuer's and the Group's operations.
+Inflation and elevated interest rates also contribute to market uncertainty and also heighten refinancing risks, potentially curbing investment and elevating credit risk among the Company's clients.

-The recent increase in interest rates has been beneficial for the Group, since higher interest rate levels have a positive impact on the Group's net interest income.
-However, the expected decrease in interest rates would affect the Group's earnings negatively.
-The Group's net interest income totalled EUR 178.1 (93.3) million in the financial year 2023.
+In general, increases in interest rates are beneficial for the Group, since higher interest rate levels have a positive impact on the Group's net interest income.
+Although interest risk has been partially hedged via interest rate swaps, any further potential decrease in interest rates would affect the Group's earnings negatively.
+The Group's net interest income totalled EUR 187.9 (2023: 178.1) million in the financial year 2024.
 Therefore, interest income has a significant effect on the Group's total operating income and a failure to manage interest rate risk would decrease the Group's net interest income.
-However, in the short-term, the rise in interest rates has caused decline in value of the Group's fixed income investments.